Jossef/material-design-icons-iconfont/README.md

     Visit the [Demo Page](https://jossef.github.io/material-design-icons-iconfont) for the full icons list

+- Using `scss`

-- Import fonts and fariabel in your project
+  Import fonts and variables in your project

   ```scss
   $material-design-icons-font-path: '~material-design-icons-iconfont/dist/fonts/';